VirgilLungu27/udemy/readme.md

-This project is part of an Udemy course.
+This project was made as part of an Udemy course.

-This project focuses on making blurry loading in a web page.
+This represents a split landing page with two phones for a store.